kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

 	cd ..

 ### Build the HISAT2 index
-We can now use the FASTA and GFF3 filesFirst you need to get the HISAT2 software.
+First you need to get the HISAT2 software.
 If you are using the [University of Tartu High Performance Computing Center](https://hpc.ut.ee/en/home/), then HISAT2 is already installed for you and you can add it to your path using the modules system.
 Click [here](https://hpc.ut.ee/en/guides/using-modules/) to read more about modules.

     module load hisat-2.0.4

+**Remember that you should NEVER run any code on the head node of the HPC**.
+You should use the SLURM queue system instead.
+Before proceeding to the next step, you should first familiarise yourself with the SLURM system and how to submit jobs using the documentation found [here](https://hpc.ut.ee/en/slurm/).

 We can now use the FASTA file that we downloaded above to build an index of the reference genome.
-Remember that you should NEVER run any code on the head node of the HPC.
-You should use the SLURM queue system instead.
-Before proceeding to the next step, you should first familiarise yo

 	mkdir hisat2_index
 	hisat2-build annotations/Homo_sapiens.GRCh38.dna.chromosome.21.fa hisat2_index/hisat2_index